Last update: September 9, 2021

 Alaskan Dream Cruises – Started 2021 with a five-night cruise in April on its 12-passenger Kruzof Explorer.
 On May 22, the Chichagof Dream set sail, followed by another Kruzof trip the next day.
 On May 30 the 40-passenger Alaskan Dream re-entered service.

 AmaWaterways – Operated chartered sailings on one ship in Germany from July, 2020.
-Its 2021 restart dates are: July 3 (AmaDouro on the Douro); July 21 (AmaMagna on the Danube); July 22 (AmaKristina on the Rhône); July 22 (AmaLyra on the Seine); July 27 (AmaVida on the Douro); July 29 (AmaDolce on the Garonne); July 29 (AmaSiena on the Rhine).
+Its 2021 restart dates were: July 3 (AmaDouro on the Douro); July 21 (AmaMagna on the Danube); July 22 (AmaKristina on the Rhône); July 22 (AmaLyra on the Seine); July 27 (AmaVida on the Douro); July 29 (AmaDolce on the Garonne); July 29 (AmaSiena on the Rhine).

 American Cruise Lines – Restarted coastal cruises on March 13, 2021 (Independence); resumed river cruising with the maiden voyage of American Jazz on March 21.